operatorequals/covertutils/README.md

 Several reasons.
 Mostly because Python2 is **more popular among devices** (*IoT devices*, *old Linux servers*, etc), and backdoor code could run *as-is* on them, without `Freezing`, `Packing`, `PyInstalling`, etc. Backdoors are valuable when they are as cross-platform as possible.
 Macs, for example, do not have Python3 installed by default.
 If you want `covertutils` in Python3, do not complain, read [this reddit flame war dodging](https://www.reddit.com/r/netsec/comments/6rj7b0/a_python_package_for_creating_backdoors_coverutils/) and start PRing...

+#### So far the `covertutils.crypto` subpackage has been ported to Python3.
+That means that all encryption and signing can work from Python3.
+Slow and steady...

 ### Dependencies?
 NO!
 Absolutely no dependencies, only pure python built-ins!
 The `entropy` package is required for the `tests` though.